Senior Managing Director, Financial Asset Management and Financial Services & Trading

 Fax: +1 310 689 7522

-Margaret Chan was appointed in July 2018 as President & Chief Operating Officer of Seabury Capital LLC and its newly formed parent, Seabury International Holdings Inc. Ms. Chan joined Seabury in 2001 as head of Seabury’s office in Los Angeles and has been responsible for overseeing the operations of the firm’s Structured Financial products, Specialty Finance and Financial Solutions.
+Margaret Chan is President & Chief Operating Officer of Seabury International Holdings Inc. Ms. Chan joined Seabury in 2001 as head of Seabury’s office in Los Angeles and has been responsible for overseeing the operations of the firm’s Structured Financial products, Specialty Finance and Financial Solutions.

 Ms. Chan has been engaged by multinationals and private equity funds in sourcing investment opportunities and structuring transactions both domestically and in Asia, involving industries such as technology, media, insurance, finance and manufacturing.
 She specializes in originating, structuring and funding activities for high-yielding, low-risk, asset-backed instruments.
 Ms. Chan has more than 38 years of experience in diverse public and private transactions.
 As a Managing Director of Merrill Lynch and co-founder of Cargill/O’Brien Partners, Ms. Chan structured a wide range of transactions involving innovative financing strategies.
 Her ability to dissect risks and her knowledge of the capital markets allow her to identify, acquire assets, structure and execute securitizations of various asset classes.